-Many times real estate market experts point to the feelings of the nation’s home builders as a bell-weather signalling the health of the housing sector, and this month’s reading indicates that home builders are feeling pretty good.
+Many times real estate market experts point to the feelings of the nation’s home builders as a bell-weather signaling the health of the housing sector, and this month’s reading indicates that home builders are feeling pretty good.
 The National Association of Home Builders / Wells Fargo Housing Market Index (HMI) for February changed by one point to 46 as compared to 47 for January’s reading.
 Over the last four months, HMI readings have stayed within a three-point range between 45 and 47, indicating a plateau after rising from 25 to 45 in 2012.

 Housing Market Index Near Highest Levels Since 2006